A Transform Method for Evolution PDEs on a Finite Interval: Conclusions

 We note that even in the cases when it is possible to express the integral representation of the solution in terms of an infinite sum, the integral form may have some advantages.
 For example, the integral representation, in contrast with the series one, is {\em uniformly convergent} both at $x=0$ and at $x=L$.
 In addition, integrals are more convenient than sums for studying the long time asymptotic behaviour of the solution.
 Furthermore, for many concrete examples it is possible to use the integral representation and Cauchy's theorem to compute $q(x,t)$ explicitly.
 It is interesting that in these computations, one does {\em not} compute the relevant integral by using the residues associated with $\Delta(k)=0$, but one precisely {\em avoids} these zeros.

-We emphasise that the main advantage of the representation (\ref{intrep1}) is that the general representation of the solution can be constructed {\em without} the need to analyse in detail the zeros of $\Delta(k)$.
+We emphasise that an additional advantage of the representation (\ref{intrep1}) is that it does not require a detailed analysis of the function $\Delta(k)$.
 This is to be contrasted with the classical approach: since the zeros of $\Delta(k)$ define the discrete spectrum of the associated $x$-differential operator, a {\em detailed} characterisation of this set is crucial for the derivation of the associated basis of eigenfunctions.
-This important advantage of the method presented here is illustrated in section \ref{sec5.2}.
+This important advantage of the representation (\ref{intrep1}) for the Robin problem for the heat equation is illustrated by comparinng equations (\ref{eq4ex}) and (\ref{hfin}).

 We conclude with some remarks:

 {\bf (1)} Coupled boundary conditions can also be analysed using our method.
 For example, for the \bvp\,